ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-keys-and-sigs.rst

-The Python package `BigchainDB <https://pypi.python.org/pypi/BigchainDB>`_ is a Python 3 reference implementation of an IPDB Protocol server.
+The Python package `BigchainDB <https://pypi.python.org/pypi/BigchainDB>`_ is a Python 3 reference implementation of an IPDB-compliant server.
 Its source code is in the `bigchaindb/bigchaindb <https://github.com/bigchaindb/bigchaindb/>`_ repository on GitHub.
 There you can see how it generates public/private key pairs,